Faunia Nature Park

 Visit the part of the jungle where the monkeys live.
 They run free and if you’re quick you can even stroke them.
 Kids will love it.

-The most enjoyable aspect of the Faunia park is that many of the animals are allowed to roam quite freely.
+One of the most enjoyable aspects of the Faunia park is that many of the animals are allowed to roam quite freely.
 We saw some incredibly cute little furry animals, popping up out of holes in a grass bank, and they were totally free to scuttle off wherever they wanted.
-This caused some surprise amongst unsuspecting passing pedestrians!
+This caused some surprise amongst unsuspecting passing pedestrians.

 There are several bars and restaurants throughout the park.
 Although there’s no reason not to take your own lunch and rest up on one of the benches next to the lake, and enjoy the view.
 The restaurants have both indoor and outdoor seating.

-If you have very small children you might want to hire a buggy for them at 4 euros.
+If you have small children you might want to hire a buggy for them.

 Faunia Nature Park